cmugpi/cmugpi.github.io/topics/readings/week-10/index.md

 # Week 10 - UNDER CONSTRUCTION

 ## Reading
+The reading for this week is a bit of a mixup of topics.
+We want to make sure everyone understands when to use regex and when to use globs, since they are similar but used in different contexts.

+- [Globbing & Ranges]
 - [Regular Expressions]

+[Globbing & Ranges]:   {{ "/topics/bash/globbing-ranges/"    | prepend: site.baseurl }}
 [Regular Expressions]: {{ "/topics/bash/regular-expressions" | prepend: site.baseurl }}

 ## Lab